TwilightZebby/TwiLite/README.md

 ---

 # Features List
+- Note: All listed features will note if they can be used in a User App context, or a Server App context (or both!).
+  - "User App context" means features that can be used anywhere (in Servers, DMs, & GroupDMs) when TwiLite is added to your account.
+  - "Server App context" means features that can only be used within Servers that have added TwiLite.

 ## Action Commands
 > [!NOTE]
-> Action Commands support being used in both Server-App and User-App contexts.
-So they can be used anywhere (including DMs/GroupDMs) depending on if you add TwiLite to a Server or to your account!
+> Action Commands support being used in both Server App and User App contexts.

 Just some fun little roleplay-style Commands (such as `/bonk`, `/hug`, `/boop`, etc) that you can use on your friends.